The Great Secret

 Tao Te Ching

-Many people are searching for the key to happiness, often going to great lengths to attain something that always seems just out of reach.
-We often think that if we could just get the circumstances of our lives, and particularly the people with whom we interact on a daily basis, to change, we could then relax and feel satisfied with things the way they are.
-Yet, in the above teaching from the Tao Te Ching (the 2800 year old manual on how to live your life with joy and ease in the Present Moment), we are given the 'great secret' to feeling the fulfillment that always seems to elude us: living as an example to others, and realizing that everyone we meet is our teacher.
+Many people are searching for the key to happiness, often going to great lengths to attain something outside of themselves, that they feel will do the trick.
+We often think that if we could just get the circumstances of our lives, (and particularly the people with whom we interact on a daily basis), to change, we could then relax and feel satisfied with things as they are.
+Yet, in the above teaching from the Tao Te Ching (the 2800 year old manual on how to live your life with joy and ease in the flow of the Present Moment), we are given the 'great secret' to feeling the fulfillment that always seems to elude us: living as an example to others, and realizing that everyone we meet is our teacher.